 Surf Social Wave Association is a non-profit organization that works based on two principles.

 The first one is what surfers learn every time they go surfing.
-They need to adapt to different conditions, sometimes waves are bigger, sometimes is really bad and we can not catch waves, but there is also other times when you take a chance and catch that wave that stays with you all week.
-This kind of things also happen in “real” life.
+They need to adapt to different conditions, sometimes waves are bigger, sometimes is really bad and we can not catch waves, but there are also other times when you take a chance and catch that wave that stays with you all week.
+This kind of things also happens in “real” life.
 Sometimes we go to work and everything goes wrong, other times we need to change our views and strategies, but also so lots of times we take a chance that payback really good – so our idea is to use the learnings of surfing and transport them to people that are in a fragile social situation – and that we do trough surfing, and surf lessons.

 We decided to combine these two principles and what we do is trough surfing we present people to a new path to their lives – we are currently working with the employment institute (IEFP) in Portugal, and also with Cascais City Hall (CMCASCAIS)– we are closing on a model that works and that we can transfer to other places around Portugal and around Europe and who knows around the world.